1. What are patents and its advantages/objectives?

 Answer: Although suit for infringement can only be instituted after the grant of a patent, the patentee shall have privileges as if the patent was granted on the date of publication of application, and when suing for infringement the patent owner can sue to backdate and claim damages from the date of infringement or publication of patent application whichever is later.

 10. When does the applicant have to pay any annuity/ maintenance/ renewal fees for the maintenance of the patent?

-Answer: The annuity/maintenance/renewal fees need to be paid only after the grant of the patent in India but in the form of accrued payment for every year right from first 2 years out of 20 years of term of patent.
-According to section 53 (2) of the act, renewal fees needs to be paid in order to keep patent in force at the expiration of 2 years or subsequent years from the date of patent which shall be renewal fees for the third year or subsequent year.
-It means that maintenance fees needs to be paid in nth year in respect of nth plus 1 year.
+Answer: The annuity/maintenance/renewal fees need to be paid only after the grant of the patent in India but in the form of accrued payment for every year right from the first 2 years out of 20 years of the term of the patent.
+According to section 53 (2) of the act, renewal fees need to be paid in order to keep the patent in force at the expiration of 2 years or subsequent years from the date of a patent which shall be renewal fees for the third year or subsequent year.
+It means that maintenance fees need to be paid in the nth year in respect of nth plus 1 year.
 According to section 142 (4) of the act, where a principal patent is granted later than 2 years from the date of the filing of the application, the fees which have become due in the meantime may be paid within a term of three months from the date of the recording of the patent in the register or within the extended period not later than nine months from the date of recording.
 This system however varies from country to country.

 11. What is the term of the patent?
 Can a patent be renewed once it is expired?